mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

    ```
 3. **Run the collection script**

- The script needs to be run directly on the node, using the root user or a user in the docker group.
+ The script needs to be run directly on the node, using the root user or a user in the ```docker group```.
 Ensure the docker daemon is running.
   - 3.1 Collect all clusters
 ```
  ./collect.sh